Benazir Bhutto: Domestic and foreign policy

 In September 1996, the Taliban secured power in Afghanistan.
-Bhutto's government was one of only three countries to recognize it as the legitimate Afghan government, a move that further distanced it from its Western allies.
+Bhutto's government was one of only three countries to recognise it as the legitimate Afghan government, a move that further distanced it from its Western allies.
 The Taliban's rise coincided with a broader growth in opposition to Bhutto from Salafi Islamist groups.
 Increasingly, there were Salafist protests against Bhutto in countries other than Pakistan.
 During a trip to London, Bhutto faced Islamist protests outside the Dorchester Hotel, where she was staying.
 Speaking to UK Prime Minister John Major, she highlighted this protest as evidence for the growth of Salafi ideology in Britain, commenting that it would generate problems for Western countries in future.

-Bhutto was prime minister at a time of great racial tension in Pakistan.
+Bhutto was Prime Minister at a time of great racial tension in Pakistan.
 Ethnic violence had broken out in Sindh as muhajir—mobilised by the MQM—rioted in protest at what they saw as their poor treatment.
 Abductions, bombings, and murders became increasingly common in Karachi.
 To deal with the unrest, Bhutto permitted her interior minister, Naseerullah Babar, to launch Operation Blue Fox, a violent crackdown on the MQM.
 By the time that the Operation was officially completed, the government announced that 3,000 had been killed in Karachi, although the number may have been far larger.
 An Amnesty International report commented that while Bhutto had declared that her government would end human rights abuses, the use of torture, rape, and extrajudicial killings remained common in Pakistani prisons.

 Sharif had been a proponent of laissez faire economics and his government had promoted privatisation.
 During her second term, Bhutto also became increasingly open about her support for such an economic policy, pursuing broadly similar approaches to those of Sharif.
 Her second term therefore witnessed a liberal approach to economics and the privatisation of industrial plants.
 Pakistan saw a record $20 billion of foreign investment during this term, largely in the power industry.
 The country also entered the list of the world's top ten developing capital markets.

 There were far fewer public hopes regarding the second Bhutto premiership than there had been for the first.
 The country's financial situation left no funds for her to pursue the desired social programs; 70% of national revenues went on paying off the national debt, while much of the other 30% went on the military, which would not tolerate cuts to its budget.
 The 1990s had seen severe economic problems for Pakistan; the country's economic growth had declined to between 3 and 4%, poverty rose to 33%, and the percentage of households living in absolute poverty doubled.
 With rapidly growing inflation and higher taxes, there was growing discontent over Pakistan's economic situation.
 The announcement of the 1995 budget was met with strikes and demonstrations.